 Carefully go through each report and check for any issues or discrepancies in your accounts.
 Make sure all of your personal information is accurate and current.
 Compare your financial records with what is on your credit report.
 You are basically looking for anything that could potentially hurt your score, from errors to unpaid bills.
 In addition, do the following:

 Clean up inaccuracies and outdated information

 The process of correcting your credit report can seem intimidating, but it’s relatively simple.
 Start by filing a dispute online or by mail.
-The dispute will kick off an investigation that must take place within 30 to 45 days of your dispute.
+The dispute will kick off an investigation that must take place within 30 days of your dispute.
 The credit reporting agency will then notify you of the outcome.

 If you need to talk with a credit reporting agency or a lender during this time, remember to take notes, get the names of the people with whom you have talked, and write down the dates of the conversations.
 If you are told that a corrective action will be taken, follow up to make sure the change took place.

 Because credit reporting agencies are in touch with each other electronically, if one corrects an error the other two should catch up.
 But if you need more immediate action taken, you can contact each agency individually.

 The last thing you need to do to truly clean sweep your credit is to knock out some debt.
 If you have any collections or credit card debt, develop a budget to pay them off as soon as you can.
 You may have to cut some luxuries for a few months, but it will be worth it.
 Cleaning up these debts opens up your available credit and allows you to use your credit responsibly.

 Make sure you are able to pay longer-term expenses, such as a mortgage, student loan, or auto loan, on time each month.
 This might also be a good opportunity to look into your interest rates and see if there’s a possibility of refinancing as rates continue to stay near record lows.
 Also look into the possibility of paying debts off early—but check first to make sure there is not a pre-payment penalty.